Slndora/Bike-store-relational-database/README.md

 5) Airport Performance:
 - Analyze flight traffic at various airports to determine busy and underutilized locations.
 - Explore the relationship between airport characteristics (such as timezone and geographical location) and flight performance.

+## Methodology
+- Data Cleaning & Preparation: Ensure data integrity and consistency across all tables.
+- Descriptive Analysis: Generate summary statistics and visualizations to identify trends.
+- Inferential Analysis: Apply statistical methods to test hypotheses and draw conclusions.
+- Data Visualization: Utilize tools like Power BI to create interactive dashboards.

+## Technologies Used
+- For the development and management of the relational database, SQL (Structured Query Language) was utilized for data manipulation, querying, and maintaining the integrity of the database.
+SQL enabled efficient retrieval and management of data across multiple tables, facilitating complex queries to derive meaningful insights from the data set.

+- In addition, Power BI was employed as a powerful business analytics tool to visualize and analyze the data.
+With Power BI, data from the relational database can be transformed into interactive reports and dashboards, allowing for real-time insights into various metrics related to flights, bookings, and aircraft.
+- This combination of SQL for data management and Power BI for visualization provides a robust framework for effective data analysis and decision-making.